koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_10_de-coupling-hardware-and-the-plan-software.md

-# De-coupling Hardware and the Plan (“Software”) The “programme” as a hierarchy of plans
+# Slide 10 of Lecture 12 contains information about De-coupling Hardware and the Plan (“Software”) The “programme” as a hierarchy of plans

 ## Hierarchical Structure